xmos/aisrv/lib_aisrv/doc/rst/design/general-design.rst

   * For each client the following are stored in integers (LSB first):

-      - The length of the model if any (TODO: move this to the start of the model)

       - The offset in the data partition where the model starts, 0 otherwise

       - The offset in the data partition where the parameters start, if